freezedev/udefine/README.md

 If that's not the case it will call the module on the namespace provided through `udefine.globals[dependencyName]`.

+For more examples, take a look at the *examples* folder.

 **License**
 This is public domain.
 See *UNLICENSE.md* for more information.